 These umbrella designations influence how the subject is taught.
 In a 2014 CSTA survey (pdf), schools included topics like web development and learning Excel in computer science classes.
 Real computer science, the kind tech companies need, is a more rigorous discipline that teaches students to break problem-solving into small chunks.

 There have been attempts to standardize computer science teaching.
 The CSTA suggests ways to incorporate it into national math standards, and a bill is currently inching its way through Congress to make the subject part of the government’s definition of STEM.
-That would allow computer science programs to more easily apply for federal STEM funding.“I think for girls one of the things that’s very important is that they see that the expectation is that they can do it.”
+That would allow computer science programs to more easily apply for federal STEM funding.

 Yet even if a school district correctly identifies computer science or programming classes, more obstacles abound.
 Schools might not have room in the schedule, or funding, for another course.
 Since computer science classes are often electives (i.e. optional), students may choose easier subjects instead.
 Or—the most basic problem—a school in a poor district may not have enough computers or internet access to teach a course.